tyler-dane/cheatsheets/vim-cheatsheet.md

 ~                           # Toggles capitalization of selected text (requires Twiddle case)

-V                           # Select entire line vip                     # Select current paragraph vap                     # Select current paragraph + whitespace after it
+V                           # Select entire line vip                         # Select current paragraph vap                         # Select current paragraph + whitespace after it Vu                          # Lowercase line
+VU                          # Uppercase line

 # Note: may have to add `%` before these commands if not using an IDE
 vi{(["'b}                  # Selects everything between `()`s or `[]`s or `""`s or `''`s or `<block>` on current line